xlwings/xlwings-server/app/templates/examples/hello_world/README.md

 It is the default example in `app/routers/taskpane.py`.

-The sample also depends on code in:
+The sample also depends on:

 - `app/custom_scripts/examples.py`